Every man and his dog will at some stage produce a helpful ‘how to’ guide for new bloggers. Titles will generally be along the lines of:

 4. If they subsequently have the audacity to unfollow you simply repeat steps 1-4.

 Yeah you might get the reputation for being a massive wanker but you’ll end up with more followers who can then ignore your tweets.
 Well done.
 Give yourself a massive punch to the face as a reward.

 Shouting At Strangers In The Street

-If you’re not tech savvy, or if you don’t have the time or inclination to spend every waking hour glued to your phone / tablet / laptop / surgically-implanted retinal device you could also achieve similar levels of success by shouting your blog posts out in full whilst walking down the street.
+Last up in our guide for new bloggers, if you’re not tech savvy, or if you don’t have the time or inclination to spend every waking hour glued to your phone / tablet / laptop / surgically-implanted retinal device you could also achieve similar levels of success by shouting your blog posts out in full whilst walking down the street.
 The benefit of this one is that you can do this whilst going about your normal daily activities.
 On the downside you may get a few funny looks, banned from shops and arrested.
 And the only followers you’ll probably gain are those in white coats running after you with a straight-jacket.

 Best of luck on your journey to fame and fortune.
 This time next year we’ll be millionaires…